Celebrating National Parks Week: 5 of the Best

 The Lake District is home to England’s highest mountain, Scafell Pike.
 Don’t let this title intimidate you; there are two clear routes to the peak of the mountain, both of which can be easily accomplished by novice walkers!
 The Lake District is also a popular spot for many aquatic activites, including boat trips, sailing, canoeing and swimming.

-You’re never far from a breath-taking view of the Scottish countryside in Loch Lomund & The Trossachs, with 22 large lochs, 21 Munros and roughly 50 rivers and streams at your disposal.
-This National Park is a hill climbers dream, and includes many of Scotlands most famous Munros including Ben A’an, Ben Venue and Ben Lomund.
+You’re never far from a breath-taking view of the Scottish countryside in Loch Lomond & The Trossachs, with 22 large lochs, 21 Munros and roughly 50 rivers and streams at your disposal.
+This National Park is a hill climbers dream, and includes many of Scotlands most famous Munros including Ben A’an, Ben Venue and Ben Lomond.

 Litterbugs be warned: there’s a rumour that if you litter around the Loch, Nessie will emerge from the water and snatch you up, never to be seen or heard from again.
 Scrary as she may be, Nessie is a staunch environmentalist.
 So don’t mess.

 Pembrokeshire Coast is quite different from the other parks mentioned on this list.
 It’s Britain’s only fully coastal National Park, with 418km of cliffs, beaches, harbours and coves to keep you busy.
 If you plan on walking the Pembrokeshire Coast Path we suggest you strap on some sturdy walking boots and pack plenty of food for yourself – the route stretches over 186 miles in total!

 While it's quite a trek, it’s worth the blisters to bring you in touch with the glorious scenery of the Coast, as well as the many plants, animals and birds that live in this protected habitat.
 There are many authentic towns and villages to explore on your adventure, that are ideal for exploring and recuperating in along the way.